linera-io/linera-protocol/examples/hex-game/README.md

 The players alternate placing a stone in their color on an empty cell until one of them wins.

-This implementation shows how to write a game that is meant to be played on a shared chain:
+This implementation shows how to write a game that is played on a shared temporary chain:
 Users make turns by submitting operations to the chain, not by sending messages, so a player does not have to wait for any other chain owner to accept any message.